szsz8390/Dozer_result/README.md

-# Dozer_result
-Dozer - RESULT "NOT" SIMPLE FM
+# Dozer - RESULT "NOT" SIMPLE FM
 A FullHD result skin of beatoraja.

 # Respect for